rnhibatullah/invention_idea_generator/README.md

 # invention_idea_generator
-New idea come up with mixing  3 random words based on how Masayoshi Son came up with his patent in UC Barkely
+New idea come up with mixing  3 random words based on how Masayoshi Son came up with his patent at UC Barkely